Taipei Medical University

-Taipei Medical University (TMU; 臺北醫學大學 (Tâi-pak I-ha̍k Tāi-ha̍k, Táiběi Yīxué Dàxué)) in Taiwan is located in Taipei's Xinyi District.
-Founded as Taipei Medical College in 1960, it was renamed as Taipei Medical University in 2000.
-TMU has expanded into a university with ten colleges, 6,000 students per year, five hospitals (TMU hospital, Wan Fang Medical Center, Shuang-Ho Hospital, Taipei Cancer Center, TMU NingBo medical Center), and more than 40,000 alumni around the world.
+Taipei Medical University (TMU; 臺北醫學大學 (Tâi-pak I-ha̍k Tāi-ha̍k, Táiběi Yīxué Dàxué)) is a private medical school in Xinyi District, Taipei, Taiwan.
+Founded as Taipei Medical College in 1960, it assumed its current name in 2000.

+The university is organized into ten colleges and five teaching hospitals, including Taipei Medical University Hospital and Shuang-Ho Hospital.
+It hosts MB, MD, PhD, and master's programs, enrolling more than 4,000 undergraduates and 1,000 postgraduates.

 History

 Dr. Shui-Wang Hu and Dr. Chien-Tien Hsu founded Taipei Medical College on June 1, 1960.
 The college started as three buildings.
 Dr. Shui-Wang Hu and Dr. Chien-Tien Hsu, together with other medical professionals and educators, ran the school, using their own personal books as textbooks.
 With the help of private donations, the school flourished.

 In 2000, the school was renamed Taipei Medical University.

 Academics

 TMU is composed of eleven colleges and one center: